coallege/Wi21.EWRT.D001A.25Z/essay5/README.md

 </p>

 <p>
-&emsp;&emsp;O'Brien's interleaving of a casual packing list and intimate plot events is a clever usage of the list's narrative flow.
-By anchoring the story to the central theme of items a soldier might carry, O'Brien is able to deviate into sub plots while establishing a cohesive flow by means of continuing the list once the tangent is at maturity.
+&emsp;&emsp;The symbolism is effective beyond its means of connecting readers to characters.
+It also allows O'Brien to create an interesting narrative flow by interleaving a casual packing list with intimate events.
+By anchoring the story to the central theme of items a soldier might carry, O'Brien is able to deviate into subplots while establishing a cohesive flow by means of returning to the list once the tangent is at maturity.
 </p>

 <blockquote>